denten-books/plain-text/5-chapter.md

 the cognitive purview, has tremendous implications for the study of knowledge, texts, and literature.
 Under the hypothesis of extended cognition, thinking happens not in the brain alone, but at the interface between mental, social, and technological structures.
-And once we admit that cognition has an externalized, material form, we must accept it (at least in that extended portion) as a culturally- and historically- contingent artifact and one that further occupies a privileged position among otherwise inorganic and dead furnishings that support human activity.
-That is to say that some **things** do become a part of my mental world.
+And if we concede that cognition has an externalized, material form, we must accept it (at least in that extended portion) as a culturally- and historically- contingent artifact and one that further occupies a privileged position among otherwise inorganic and dead furnishings that support human activity.
+That is to say that some **things** become a cherished part of my mental world.
 I am more attached to those things, than to others.
 I rely on them to store parts of myself.
 They supply the furnishings of my inner life.

 These furnishing "come alive" only in the presence of the person who gives them meaning.
 The dynamic unfolds in quite distinct ways from other forms of social